Bylaws

 Section 1.
 These by-laws may be suspended or amended by a vote of the members in good standing in attendance at a regular meeting.

 Section 2.
-A vote to suspend these by-laws shall require approval by sixty percent (60%).
+A vote to suspend these by-laws shall require approval by sixty-six percent (66%).

 Section 3.
 The by-laws may be amended by a two-thirds (2/3) vote.